MochiJump/MochiJump/README.md

 *Note: this project uses Gradle to manage it's dependencies*

-/dist holds a runnable jar of a recent version build of the game (Web App needs to be updated before new dist is made. /dist currently holds an older version that runs correctly with current Web App API)
+/dist holds a runnable jar of a recent version build of the game

 The MochiJump App now can import customer levels built on http://mochijump.com